stadium-software/repeater-childgrids/Readme.md

 3. Fetch your data by dragging your query or WebService operation into the script

-The data must be a list of parents where each parent contains a list of children:
+The data must be a list of parent objects (shown in the repeater).
+Each parent object contains a list of child objects (shown the related child Datagrid):
 ```json
 [
   {